brettbeeson/tmv/README.md

 ### Optionally, configure a PiJuice
 You can use a [PiJuice](https://github.com/PiSupply/PiJuice) to power it.
-- Install and enable the pijuice (refer to the docs) (- You may need to `echo dtoverlay=i2c-rtc,ds1339 | sudo -a /boot/config.txt` to enable real time clock)
+- Install and enable the pijuice (refer to the docs)
+-  You need to `echo dtoverlay=i2c-rtc,ds1339 | sudo tee -a /boot/config.txt` to enable real time clock (too scary to do in script)
 - `~/tmv/scripts/install-pijuice.sh` to install API and RTC sync via a service

 ### Optionally, install timezone awareness: